SouthbankSoftware/provendb-docker-compose/README.md

 If you want to use a MongoDB server outside of Docker (for HA and long term persistence reasons) you need to do the following:

-1. Change the PORT_MONGO variable in .env to point to the host of the server.
-The default value of `mongo` points just to the internal MongODB
+1. Change the URI_MONGO variable in .env to point to the host of the server.
+The default value of points to a mongodb insstance created inside of docker.

 2. In that DB, make sure that an empty database exists that can be accessed using URI_MONGO from the `.env` file.
 This database will be initialized with the appropriate schemas if they are not already there.

 These commands are suitable for the defaults: